International Students – First Few Days

 If your visa requires you to register with the police you will need to create an account on the Lancashire Constabulary Website either before your arrival in the UK or no more than seven days after arrival.
 Once you have created your online account, you will be able to make an appointment to see someone from the Police in order to get you certificate.
 Important Note: You will NOT be registered with the Police until you have attended your appointment and collected your certificate.

 As well as for Council Tax exemption, you may also need letters confirming your student status to give to the bank, your embassy or other organisations for a range of reasons.
-You can request this by using our online letter request service or by visiting The <i> Student Information and Support Centre.
+You can request this by using our online letter request service.

-You will need to open a UK bank account during your stay at UCLan.
-It's best to do that as soon as possible, especially if you've brought cash with you from your home country.
-Barclays Bank will be on campus during Welcome Week to help new students open accounts, and there are branches of all major UK banks in Preston centre, dates and times to be confirmed.
-You can request a letter from the <i> Student Information and Support Centre to give to the bank confirming your status as a student.
+You will need to open a UK bank account during your stay at UCLan and it's best to do that as soon as possible, especially if you've brought cash with you from your home country.
+There are branches of all major UK banks in Preston city centre so that you can make the choice that best suits your needs.
+You will need to request a letter from the <i> Student Information and Support Centre by using the online request form.
+This will then be given to the bank confirming your status as a student.
+Be sure to check the process for opening an account with your chosen bank as there may be visiting restrictions and you may need an appointment.

-While you are studying at our Preston Campus you will receive academic administrative support from one of our six support hubs.
-These hubs provide face-to-face help and guidance on anything from timetable and course enquiries to professional placements and module registration.
-Find your nearest Course Administration Service Support Hub.
+You will also receive academic administrative support from one of our Course Administration Support (CAS) Hubs support hubs.
+These hubs will provide face-to-face help and guidance on anything from timetable and course enquiries to professional placements and module registration.